-Victims of sexual harassment are entitled to compensation and justice.
+Victims of workplace sexual harassment are entitled to compensation and justice.
 The Miami courts will offer relief to help make you whole again.
 These remedies may include a reinstatement of your employment, financial relief, and even company policy changes.

 Work with your sexual harassment attorney in Miami to determine the best remedies for your claim.
 Your Miami sexual harassment lawyer will help you request the relief you need from the courts, drafting the proper relief request letter to get you the compensation you deserve.

-The process of a sexual harassment lawsuit can last as little as 4 to 6 months.
+The process of a workplace sexual harassment lawsuit can last as little as 4 to 6 months.
 However, it can also take up to 10 years to reach a settlement.

 Your case may take as little as 4 to 6 months if your employer is willing to negotiate immediately.
 In some cases, you can come to a fair agreement rather quickly.